yevhenVT/HDclust/README.md

 # HDclust
-Clustering with Hidden Markov Model on Variable Blocks
+Clustering with Hidden Markov Model on Variable Blocks in R

 This repository contains two implementations of "Clustering with Hidden Markov Model on Variable Blocks" algorithm (for reference, see Lin Lin and Jia Li, "Clustering with hidden Markov model on variable blocks,"